Monday, December 23, 2024

 B) Market situation if one sticks to the traditional interpretation demanding more than three weeks and 1/3 confirmed retracement to declare a secondary reaction.

-In this post, I explained that the primary trend was signaled as bullish on 4/3/24.
+As I explained in this post, the primary trend was signaled as bullish on 7/31/24.

-In this instance, the long-term application of the Dow Theory coincides with the shorter-term version, so there was a secondary reaction against the primary bull market and the setup for a potential bear market signal has been completed.
+In this instance, the long-term application of the Dow Theory coincides with the shorter-term version, so a primary bear market signal has been triggered on 12/18/24.

 Sincerely,